It is primarily the difference in voltage angle that drives real power flow from one bus to the other.

 Download the full pdf of this article, which includes the inline equations and diagrams.

-Jon T. Leman ([email protected]), P.E., is a principal engineer with the consulting firm POWER Engineers, Inc. where he specializes in AC and DC overhead and underground transmission line electrical design.
-He also is co-owner of the software company Electric Utility Design Tools, LLC.
-Leman earned his Ph.D. degree in electrical and computer engineering from Washington State University in 2021 and his MSEE and BSEE degrees from the University of Idaho in 2010 and 2001, respectively.
-He taught courses in physics and electrical engineering for the U.S. Navy from 2001 to 2005.
-In 2005, he joined POWER Engineers.
-His technical interests are electromagnetics, power system transients, equipment failure investigation, numerical methods, insulation coordination, and power system planning.
-The focus of his doctoral research was application of electromagnetics to optimize high-voltage transmission line design.
+Jon T. Leman ([email protected]) is an electrical engineer with over 20 years of experience in AC and DC overhead and underground transmission line design and power system studies.
+He is currently the owner and principal engineer of Power Electromagnetics Consulting, PLLC and a partner at Electric Utility Design Tools, LLC, a provider of transmission line design software.
+Leman earned his Ph.D. degree in electrical and computer engineering from Washington State University and his MSEE and BSEE degrees from the University of Idaho.
+His technical interests include electromagnetics, power system transients, equipment failure investigation, numerical methods, insulation coordination, and power system planning.
+The focus of his doctoral research was the application of electromagnetics to optimize high-voltage transmission line design.
 He is a member of CIGRE and a senior member of IEEE.